SushiSanCat/ModrinthCollectionDownloader/README.md

 **Q:** Can I use this for Forge or Quilt?
 **A:** Yes!
 Just set the loader to `forge` or `quilt` and more!

+**Q:** What does the code in `download_modrinth.py` do?
+**A:**
+- The script is designed to download and update all mods from a Modrinth collection for a specific Minecraft version and mod loader.
+- **Configuration:** At the top, you can set default values for Minecraft version, loader, and collection ID.
+These can also be provided as command-line arguments.
+- **Argument Parsing:** The script uses `argparse` to handle command-line arguments for collection ID, Minecraft version, loader, download directory, and whether to update existing mods.
+- **Modrinth API Client:** The `ModrinthClient` class handles API requests to Modrinth for collection and mod version data, and downloads mod files.
+- **Directory Setup:** If the target download directory does not exist, it is created automatically.
+- **Existing Mods:** The script checks which mods are already downloaded in the directory to avoid unnecessary downloads (unless updating is requested).
+- **Version Filtering:** For each mod in the collection, it finds the latest version that matches the specified Minecraft version and loader.
+- **Download Logic:** Mods are downloaded with filenames that include their mod ID for clarity.
+If a mod is updated, the old version is removed.
+- **Multithreading:** Downloads are performed in parallel using a thread pool for faster performance.
+- **User Prompt:** After all downloads are complete, the script waits for the user to press Enter before exiting.

+**Q:** Is this a virus?
+**A:** NO, this script is not a virus.
+It is open-source and you can read all the code yourself (see `download_modrinth.py`).
+However, always be careful with scripts from the internet.
+If someone modifies the code with malicious intent, it could become unsafe.
+If you can read and understand the code, you can verify its safety yourself before running it.

 ## 📝 Supported Minecraft Versions